 - 53% of consumers think trust in a company is the second most important factor after price.
 If you compete on price in your category, trust will be a key brand differentiator.

 - 70% of consumers say trust in a brand is even more important today than in the past.
 In the past, trust was important to a brand.
-Research is now saying that trust is essential especially during the COVID climate.
+Research is now saying that trust is essential, especially during the COVID climate.

-- 83% of consumers want to see a clear link between data they share and the direct benefits it provides them.
+- 83% of consumers want to see a clear link between the data they share and the direct benefits it provides them.
 A new and emerging area of brand trust is data trust.
 Brands must now be able to show customers that they are taking care of and protecting the data that they share.

 Why you should earn customer trust and loyalty

 You may have noticed that many brands have moved from retail to subscription models over the last few years.
-From on-demand content and to monthly wine deliveries, cultivating long-term relationships with repeat customers can prove more profitable.
+From on-demand content to monthly wine deliveries, cultivating long-term relationships with repeat customers can prove more profitable.

 With customer acquisition costs almost doubling over the past few years, there are even more reasons why you should focus your efforts on retaining customers over acquiring new ones.